chrisdonahue/LakhNES/README.md

 ## Download checkpoints

 Here we provide all of the Transformer-XL checkpoints used for the results in our paper.
-All of them use TX1.
 We recommend using the `LakhNES` checkpoint which was pretrained on Lakh MIDI for 400k batches before fine tuning on NES-MDB.
 However, the others can also produce interesting results (in particular `NESAug`).

 * (147 MB) (**Recommended**) [Download](https://drive.google.com/open?id=1ND27trP3pTAl6eAk5QiYE9JjLOivqGsd "856e2ec6db1568d6712d73703804a518616174aaf6eb419ea763bf7490b0b61c") `LakhNES` (400k steps Lakh pre-training)
 * (147 MB) [Download](https://drive.google.com/open?id=19SN-1vxbNhm_i3lMb_swMVeg5PYiQmkF "b4cec0333e30be6bea04fddfef807ca426e7367c64688619b2da085ff5d1fcfb") `Lakh200k` (200k steps Lakh pre-training)